cborchert/english-for-devs/README.md

 We're deploying to netlify without any special set up so we're sticking with the default adapter (`adapter-auto`).
 A netlify.toml file is included in the project root.

+Don't forget to set up a `VITE_POCKETBASE_URL` environment variable in the netlify UI.